Skip to main content

 *High beginning is approximately equivalent to 24 on the Internet-based TOEFL.

 All students take a pre-arrival entrance exam to determine their placement and level in the IEP.
+The availability of levels depends on enrollment.
+Please contact us to confirm availability.
 Complete information about studying in the IEP can be found in the ELI Student Handbook on the Application page.

 Dates and Deadlines

 The Intensive English Program term lasts 13 weeks.
 Programs begin in September, January, and May.
 Click here for the complete academic calendar.
-If you do not need an I-20 for an F1 student visa and cannot start your classes on the start date, please contact us to discuss options.
+If you cannot start your classes on the start date, please contact us to discuss options.

 Classes and Skills Developed